Meltwin/Kami/README.md

 ## Dependencies

-This application depends on the library [MicroSTL](https://github.com/cry-inc/microstl) for loading STL files, and the library [Eigen3](https://gitlab.com/libeigen/eigen).
-Please make sure that the Eigen3 library is in the CMake import file so that it can finds the necessary dependencies.
+This application depends on the library [MicroSTL](https://github.com/cry-inc/microstl) for loading STL files, and the library [Eigen3](https://gitlab.com/libeigen/eigen) for all matrix-related computations.
+Please make sure that the Eigen3 library is in the CMake import path so that it can finds the necessary dependencies.